 In this post, I’ll go over the three different methods I’ve used to make crab apple juice, what you need to make them, and the pros and cons of each of them.
 So get your crab apples ready and let’s make some juice!

-Making crab crab apple juice without a juicer is the most labour intensive of the three juice making methods, but it’s also the cheapest and best use of the whole apple.
+Making crab apple juice without a juicer is the most labour-intensive of the three juice-making methods, but it’s also the cheapest and best use of the whole apple.

-Because you’ve already cleaned the crab apples and there’s no inedible bits, you can then make apple sauce with the leftover crab apple parts.
+Because you’ve already cleaned the crab apples and there are no inedible bits, you can then make apple sauce with the leftover crab apple parts.

 I like making juice this way when I don’t have one huge stretch of time to make everything.
 I can cut apples in the evening, leave them in the water overnight, and then deal with everything else the next morning.